Actyx/Actyx/adrs/2021-04-30 migration procedure v1→v2 for TS app.md

 ## Consequences

 - the Actyx SDK (initially only for TypeScript) will need to contain clients for both old and new service APIs
-- Actyx v2.1 will need to have all features that are required to support all previous `@actyx/os-sdk` features, including logging and settings
 - it is the app author’s responsibility to ensure event log compatibility with old versions by using the `semantics:*` and `fish_name:*` tags if required
-- the TypeScript Pond leaks into the Actyx SDK, which may lead to a difference in feature set between the TypeScript and C# SDKs (the latter won’t need to support old Pond APIs)